vishnubob/wait-for-it/README.md

 # HELP NEEDED

 Hi there!
 I wrote `wait-for-it` in order to help me orchestrate containers I operate at my day job.
 I thought it was a neat little script, so I published it.
 I assumed I would be its only user, but that's not what happened!  `wait-for-it` has received more stars then all of my other public repositories put together.
-I had no idea this tool would solict such an audience, and I was equally unprepared to carve out the time required to address my user's issues and patches.
-I've been thinking a lot about how I want to handle this, and I've decided that I would like to solicit a volunteer from the community who would be willing to be a co-maintainer of this repository.
+I had no idea this tool would solicit such an audience, and I was equally unprepared to carve out the time required to address my user's issues and patches.
+I would like to solicit a volunteer from the community who would be willing to be a co-maintainer of this repository.
 If this is something you might be interested in, please email me at `waitforit@polymerase.org`.
 Thanks!

 ## wait-for-it